What is the "Gospel"?

 The above facts may sound like dry historical trivia, but we would be wise to be aware of the ideas that have shaped the way we think about Scripture, for rarely in any age do Christians read the Bible in a vacuum.
 And as people of the Book, we must understand that the final details of God’s revelation of salvation were given in the writings of the New Testament, not in the writings of primarily 20th century theologians who, whether from good intentions or otherwise have infected our churches with an easy-believe mentality that underlies their entire program.

-Consider the following scenario which can be found to some degree in most evangelical churches today.
-An individual’s acceptance into the church is usually based on whether one could remember a time when they believed the truths of the Gospel and had a “born-again experience.”
-One’s “salvation testimony” usually recounts when it happened, where it happened, and how they felt when it happened.
-If one becomes cold and indifferent to spiritual truth, we are much too quick to say they are “not right with God,” “carnal,” “not walking with the Lord,” or “backslidden” – the last term being especially troubling because it is not found in the New Testament at all, and in the Old Testament it is almost exclusively used for unbelieving Israel, which Hebrews 3 & 4 indicate were not saved people at all.
-Preachers give constant appeals for apathetic “Christians” to “come back” to God or to “get right” with Him, despite the hard truth presented in such Scriptures as Col. 1:22-23, which says that Christ died “to present you holy, and unblameable, and unreproveable in His sight—if ye continue in the faith grounded and settled, and be not moved away from the hope of the gospel which ye have heard” – thus indicating that those who become cold and indifferent should first be considered lost.
+Consider the following scenario which can be found to some degree in many evangelical churches today.
+An individual’s acceptance into the church is usually based on whether he could remember a time when he believed the truths of the gospel and had a “born-again experience.”
+One’s “salvation testimony” usually recounts when it happened, where it happened, and how he felt when it happened.
+If such a person becomes cold and indifferent to spiritual truth, we are much too quick to say he is “not right with God,” “carnal,” “not walking with the Lord,” or “backslidden.”
+Preachers give constant appeals for apathetic “Christians” to “come back” to God or to “get right” with Him, despite the hard truth presented in such Scriptures as Col. 1:22-23, which says that Christ died “to present you holy, and blameless, and above reproach in His sight––if indeed you continue in the faith, grounded and steadfast, and are not moved away from the hope of the gospel which you heard” – thus indicating that those who become cold and indifferent should first be considered lost.

 Of course even true Christians may be found in various stages of development and maturity; but if God has indeed saved a person, that salvation has great power and meaning.
 A powerless salvation, at any age or at any stage, is not a genuine one, for, as Spurgeon said, “Beloved, believe in God to keep you faithful and earnest all your life…take a ticket all the way through…Other tickets are forgeries.”